panzerdp/dmitripavlutin.com/content/posts/163-smart-map/index.md

 type: post
 ---

-`array.map()` is a very useful and widely used mapper function: it takes an array and a mapper function, and returns the mapped array.
+`array.map()` is a useful and widely used mapper function: it takes an array and a mapper function, and returns a mapped array.

 But in this post I'm going to present an interesting array method `array.flatMap()` (available starting ES2019), as an alternative to `array.map()`.

-## 1. Smarter map
+## 1. Smarter mapper

 Having an array of numbers, how would you create a new array with the items doubled?